luismr/blueprint-prompts/typescript/typescript-node-with-jest-express.md

-# TypeScript Express API Project Setup with ts-node and Jest
+# Create TypeScript Express API Project with ts-node and Jest

+This blueprint provides a foundation for building a TypeScript Express API using ts-node for development and Jest for testing.
+It follows best practices for TypeScript development and includes essential configurations and dependencies.

-Create a new TypeScript Express API project with the following specifications:
+Key characteristics of a TypeScript Express API project include:

+- TypeScript configuration and type safety
+- Express.js web framework setup
+- API routing and controllers
+- Swagger API documentation
+- Testing with Jest
+- Development tools (ts-node, ts-node-dev)
+- CORS and security middleware
+- VS Code debugging support

+This setup ensures:
+- Type-safe development
+- Clean code architecture
+- API documentation and testing
+- Development productivity
+- Production readiness
+- Easy maintenance and scaling

+The Express API setup can be extended with additional middleware and features based on specific project needs.

 ## Project Structure
 ```